Prepare for the Spatial Reasoning Test

-Spatial reasoning refers to the ability to understand reason and remember spatial relations among objects and space.
-Spatial reasoning is also referred to as spatial visualization, spatial ability, and spatial intelligence.
+Spatial reasoning refers to understanding reason and remembering spatial relations among objects and space.
+Spatial reasoning is also called spatial visualization, spatial ability, and spatial intelligence.

 What Is a Spatial Reasoning Test?

-Spatial ability tests measures four common types of spatial abilities: spatial or visuo-spatial perception, spatial visualization, mental folding, and mental rotation.
-People with high visual-spatial intelligence are good at remembering images, face, and fine details, which will help them excel on this test.
+Spatial reasoning tests measure four common types of spatial abilities: spatial or visuospatial perception, spatial visualization, mental folding, and mental rotation.
+People with high visual-spatial intelligence are good at remembering images, faces, and fine details, which will help them excel on this test.

-1. Spatial or visuo-spatial perception – This refers to the ability to perceive spatial relationships in respect to the orientation of ones body despite distracting information.
+1. Spatial or visuo-spatial perception – This type of spatial reasoning refers to the ability to perceive spatial relationships in respect to the orientation of one's body despite distracting information.
 Spatial information includes features, properties, measurements, shapes, positions, and motion.
 This ability is sometimes used in Map/Floor Reading.

-2. Spatial visualization – This is the ability to mentally represent visual appearances of an object and spatial imagery, which consists of mentally representing spatial relations between the parts or locations of the objects or movements.
+2. Spatial visualization – This type of spatial reasoning refers to the ability to mentally represent visual appearances of an object and spatial imagery, which consists of mentally representing spatial relations between the parts or locations of the objects or movements.
 This skill is sometimes measured through Matching Parts type questions.

-4. Mental Rotation – This is ability to mentally represent and rotate 2-3 dimensional objects in space quickly and accurately, while the objects features remain unchanged.
+4. Mental Rotation – This type of spatial reasoning refers to the ability to mentally represent and rotate 2-3 dimensional objects in space quickly and accurately, while the objects features remain unchanged.
 Rotated Blocks is a perfect example of mental rotation.

 This section asks test takers to locate points and routes of specific locations on floor plans, maps, or pictures.
 These types are questions are usually found on firefighter or police officer exams.
 During the test, it may be required to memorize the image, after which questions will be asked based on the image.